elifyagmurduran/bash_scripting/README.md

 ## exercises overview 📚

-the exercises are organized into directories, each focusing on a specific aspect of bash scripting. inside each directory, you'll find a readme file with instructions for the exercises.
+the exercises are organized into directories, each focusing on a specific aspect of bash scripting.
 ### exercise 1: hello world

 enter your name to get greeted by the bash.